ItheJ/Moon-OS-Delta/README.md

 	* Input/output systems have already been implemented; MDFS file handling is supported; the MDcode system language has been created (it will be improved); disk handling is available;

-	* The project is over a five months old.
+	* The project is over a nine months old.

 	* ISO builds for VMware and bin files for QEMU are available, also ISO build are avaible for flash drive and supports recording to a flash drive by Rufus.